 Interested in applying?
 Bookmark the HAEF Teaching Fellowship – Fulbright Greece ETA to your ProFellow account.

-Olivia Davis is originally from Florida and received a BA in English from the University of Mississippi.
-She was a 2017-2018 Fulbright ETA in Athens, Greece, where she taught middle school at the Hellenic American Educational Foundation.
-She works as a music teacher and writer and is looking to start graduate school for English in Fall 2019.
+Olivia Davis received a BA in English from the University of Mississippi.
+She was a 2017-2018 Fulbright ETA in Athens, Greece, where she taught at the Hellenic American Educational Foundation.
+She writes about calling and purpose at lookingupward.org.

 (Disclaimer: The views and opinions in this interview are Olivia Davis’, and do not represent the Fulbright Program or the Department of State.)